Skip to content

 Note

-Since there are no driver-specific configuration options for Modbus, please refer to Device Service Component Configuration for all the relevant core components that will need populated in order to run the Modbus Device Service.
+Please refer to Device Service Component Configuration for all the relevant core components that will need populated in order to run the Modbus Device Service.

 A template of the Modbus Device Service configuration file is provided: